 Lodging also costs a lot, the number of which is minimal on the route.
-Details on this subject we give in an article about Dalton Highway Camping Guide and the remote town of Wiseman.
+Details on this subject we give in an article Dalton Highway Camping Guide and the remote town of Wiseman.
 We slept in a tent, as camping on Dalton is cheap or free.
 Loges and hotels on the way cost more than $200 per room.
 Campgrounds are around $15 – $20 per site.
 Or you can stay overnight at public lands managed by BLM, which is free.
 More detail in a separate article.

 You must pack food and snacks as there are no groceries along the way.
 Prices of warm meals along the way start from $15 for simple lunch.
 They are only three places on the entire Dalton Highway where you can buy something to eat.

 When planning your budget, consider the activities you want to experience along the Dalton Highway.
 The road ends at Deadhorse, about 8 miles (13 km) from the Arctic Ocean.
 You can’t drive, walk or cycle to the Arctic Ocean.
 There is no public access.
 You can get the Arctic Ocean only on an authorized tour, which is $70 per person.
 If you decide to take a scenic flight over the Gates of Arctic National Park, you must reckon with the cost of $900+ for two people.
 If you want to go hiking and explore this remote and wild national park, you have to be prepared for the price of $2200+ for one day trip for two people.